 If a company's current assets do not exceed its current liabilities it may face difficulty paying back creditors in the short term.
-A declining working capital ratio over a longer time period could be a warning sign warranting further analysis pre-deal (as part of the due diligence process).
+A declining working capital ratio over a longer time period could be a warning sign warranting further analysis pre-deal (as part of the.
+M&A due diligence).
 For instance, a company's revenue may be declining and, consequently, accounts receivables will be seen as decreasing.

 In the context of Equity Value adjustments, working capital does not have an agreed upon definition (furthermore, it is not defined within GAAP or IFRS).
 However, working capital is generally regarded as current operating assets (excluding cash) such as:

 - Trade receivables;

 - Payroll liabilities.